Software Development & Computer Science

 Do I need a laptop?

 Having a laptop is not required but is recommended.
-Our students have had success with even inexpensive models but if that’s not an option, computers are available in the Computer Science and Information Technology labs.
-In addition, the ACCelerator, a 600+ computer learning lab at Highland Campus is also available.
+Our students have had success with even inexpensive models but if that’s not an option, computers are available in the Software Development & Computer Science and Information Technology & Cybersecurity labs.
+In addition, 600+ computers at the ACCelerator, in Highland Campus and other ACCelerator’s in various campuses is also available for student use.
 Ask your instructor or lab tutors for recommendations on laptop specs.

 How quickly can I get into the workforce?

 Want to enter the workforce quickly?
-A Computer Information Technology marketable skills award can be earned in one semester as a full-time student.
+A Software Development & Computer Science or Information Technology & Cybersecurity marketable skills award can be earned in one semester as a full-time student.
 Certificates can be earned in as little as two semesters and an associate degree in two years as a full-time student.
 Check out the Computer Programming track as an example.

 What's the difference between Computer Science and Computer Information Technology?